eficode-academy/vault-workshop-docl-2018/README.md

 # Kubernetes

-## Prerequsits
+## Prerequsites
-Befor deploying this to Kubernetes, please ensure that the Docker hub organization in the following two files are change to use fareoffice instead of hoeghh which is used under development.
+Before deploying this to Kubernetes, please ensure that the Docker hub organization in the following two files are change to use fareoffice instead of hoeghh which is used under development.

 ```
 ./deployment/vault-deployment.yaml